Jean-Serge/my_config/vim/README.md

 	bash vim/install.bash

-This script will create symbolic links from this repo to your $HOME repertory.
+This script will the vim configuration to your $HOME repertory.
 Then it will clone the Vundle repo and automatically install it into *vim*.

 **You can also just use some of those files for making your own custom configuration, mine is just an example.**